FOSSILGUY.COM

 Age: Middle-Miocene to Pliocene (approximately 16 to 3.5 million years ago)

-Megalodon evolved from Carcharocles Subauriculatus sometime in the Miocene and became extinct in the Pliocene 3.5 million years ago.
+Megalodon evolved from Otodus Subauriculatus (O. Chubutensis) sometime in the Miocene and became extinct in the Pliocene 3.5 million years ago.

 It is not alive today, and has been dead for millions of years.